 - Agrees to make a presentation about the scholarship experience to at least 2 Rotary clubs within 1 year after the completion of the scholarship program.

-- Selected “finalists” will be sent a “Full Application” to be completed.
+- Applicants who meet the necessary pre-qualifications will be notified and sent a “Full Application” to be completed.

-- “Finalist” will be invited and are required for an in-person interview (see Timetable link below)
+- One or more “Finalist(s)” will be selected and invited for an in-person or virtual interview (see Timetable link below)

-Scholarship recipient must have proof of admission to a university.
-The District award of Global Grant Scholarship is subject to final approval by the Rotary International Foundation.
+[NOTE: The award of Global Grant Scholarship is subject to final approval by the Rotary International Foundation.]

 The following items are eligible for funding for the Global Grant Scholarship:

 - Travel expenses (as specified in the grant terms and conditions)